cezarovici/goLayouter/README.md

 ### Package Name

-One of the essential features of Go Layout Creator is its package name functionality.
-By default, Go Layout Creator assigns the package name as the last directory name in the folder path.
-However, if you create a file called main.go, the package name is automatically set to package main.
-To specify a different package name for other files, simply add the following line to the input file:
+One of the key features of Go Layout Creator is its ability to assign package names based on the directory structure.
+By default, the package name is set to the last directory name in the folder path.
+However, if a file named main.go is present, the package name is automatically set to "main".
+To set a custom package name for other files, users can add a line to the input file specifying the desired package name.

 ```sh
 # package <package name>
 ```
 #### Example 1: Default package name
-Suppose you have the following input file:
 ```sh
 myapp
   file1.go